abouquet27/BachelorProject/project/bachelorreport.md

 Finally, some existing LLVM pass might exist to make the code easier to analyse.
 For instance, one major issue where the load and store because it was costly when encountering a load to trackback until finding the corresponding store.
 Hopefully, we did find the pass `mem2reg` which allows us to get rid of the majority of the stores and loads and thus to lower the cost.

 ## Conclusion

+Overall, the implementation of the pass has demonstrated its computing capacity and robustness on different cases, from basic to complex ones.
+The main challenge was about implementing the QCE without adding computing cost and be correct.
+Furthermore, it prooves that the pass described in the paper years ago still works today.
+Even though there is still room for improvement, we believe that the implementation did achieve its goal, espcially on complex cases as the `COREUTILS`.

 ## Personnal discoveries